synox/add-quik-video/README.md

 This is not an official GoPro product, and is not affiliated with, or sponsored or endorsed by, GoPro.

 # Why?
-So simplify adding files to Quik.
+To simplify add files to Quik.

 # Caveats
 - Only works on MacOs